owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 Indeed, there may be a lot of great application for e-commerce.

-You can turn your laptop into a CCTV system so it can warn you when an unknown person in the room.
+You can turn your laptop into a CCTV system so it can warn you when an unknown person is in the room.
 We would do a preprocessing to detect humans before actually sending the info to the cloud.
 That would be cheaper and a lot more efficient than the crappy CV implemented in the webcam.

 And finally, combined with react.js, this can be used to do magic keynotes...
 But I will keep that for another story.